open-telemetry/opentelemetry-specification/specification/tracing-api.md

 `SpanId` A valid span identifier is an 8-byte array with at least one non-zero byte.

 `TraceOptions` contain details about the trace.
 Unlike Tracestate values, TraceOptions are present in all traces.
-Currently, the only TraceOption is a boolean `recorded` [flag](https://www.w3.org/TR/trace-context/#recorded-flag-00000001).
+Currently, TraceOption includes a boolean `recorded` [flag](https://www.w3.org/TR/trace-context/#recorded-flag-00000001) and the `sampleWeight`, which is the approximate number of potentially unsampled events a recorded span represents.

 `Tracestate` carries system-specific configuration data, represented as a list of key-value pairs.
 TraceState allows multiple tracing systems to participate in the same trace.